w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 ### Interoperability and Message Passing

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses [Cross-Consensus Messaging (XCM)](./learn-xcm.md) for parachains to send arbitrary messages to each other.
+Polkadot uses [Cross-Consensus Messaging (XCM)](./learn-xcm.md) for parachains to send arbitrary messages to each other.
 Parachains open connections with each other and can send messages via their established channels.
 Given that [collators](./learn-collator.md) communicate directly to the relay chain, they will be connected and can relay messages from parachain A to parachain B if needed through these message passing channels (see:
 [HRMP, VMP, and other message passing mechanisms for XCM](./learn-xcm-transport.md)).

 Messages do not pass through the relay chain.
 Only validity proofs and channel operations do (open,